cokelaer/damona/README.rst

 This will not download the image again.
 Instead it will create an alias in ~/.config/damona/envs/test1/bin directory

-Change your PATH accordingly using the DAMONA_PATH variable

 If you are interested to know more, please see the User Guide and Developer guide here below.